Paraphrase vs. Summarize: What is the Difference?

 4. Academic and Professional Writing: In essays, research papers, or reports, paraphrasing is essential to incorporate research findings and support your points.

-Word.Studio’s Paraphraser is an AI tool designed to help you quickly paraphrase text.
+Word.Studio’s AI Paraphraser tool is designed to help you quickly paraphrase text.
 If you need to paraphrase content quickly, this is the simplest way to do so.
 If you are going to publish your AI-generated paraphrased content, be sure to check and edit for accuracy and originality.

 What is a Summary?